niqitos/wiring.blog/content/en/1-getting-started-with-esp32.md

   - ESP32
 title: Getting Started with ESP32
 description: This article is intended for those who are just getting started with the ESP32 development board.
 If you are familiar with the ESP8266, the ESP32 is its improved version.
 The board combines Wi-Fi and Bluetooth wireless capabilities with a dual-core processor.
 seo:
   title: Getting Started with ESP32
   description: This article is intended for those who are just getting started
     with the ESP32 development board.
 If you are familiar with the ESP8266, the ESP32 is its improved version.
 The board combines Wi-Fi and Bluetooth wireless capabilities with a dual-core processor.
   alternate:
     - ru: 1-nachalo-raboty-s-esp32
     - uk: 1-pochatok-roboty-z-esp32
 published: true
 date: 2025-09-01T00:00:00.000Z
-sitemap: true
+sitemap:
+  videos: []
+  images: []
+navigation:
+  title: Getting Started with ESP32
 ---

 ## ESP32 DEVKIT V1